 Photography by Abby Grace

 Celebrating 10 years of marriage deserves a party.
 Deciding to entertain their closest friends and family to thank them for the support and love they have shared took center stage in this evening soiree under a fall cloudy sky hosted in the culinary garden.

 This industrial wedding in a downtown D.C. art gallery was packed with playful details for this fun loving couple.
 Hanging floral arrangements, copper accents, and cozy lounge furniture made this enchanted forest come to life.

-When the brides favorite color is no color at all and she decides to wear a leather jacket to the reception you know you have your work cut out for you.
-This is easily one of our most published events and didn't skip a beat on the lucite, matte black and marble details that made this fashion forward design stand out.
+When the bride's favorite color is no color at all, and she decides to wear a leather jacket to the reception you know we had our work cut out for us.
+This is easily one of our most published events and didn't skip a beat on the lucite, matte black and marble details that made this fashion-forward design stand out.

 Being surrounded by friends and family was the primary wish for this couple.
 What better way to represent this than in a remote destination nestled in the North Carolina mountains.
 Vows were exchanged in a romantic orchard with guests seated in a key-shaped pattern.
 As guests settled into the reception, they were surrounded by florals that climbed fireplaces and dripped from chandeliers.
 The underlying theme of "Being Here Now" was evident and we know that each of their guests wouldn't have traded their attendance for the world.